By Eduardo Royes

 Your company’s first earnings call is a major milestone, one that calls for thorough preparation as you seek to make a strong impression and instill confidence within the investment community.

-Here are four key points to keep in mind as your management team gets ready for its debut earnings season – lessons that should reinforce your credibility and help carry you through years of successful calls.
+Here are five key points to keep in mind as your management team gets ready for its debut earnings season – lessons that should reinforce your credibility and help carry you through years of successful calls.

 To avoid shaking investor confidence when you report earnings, it’s vital to manage the Street’s expectations.
 Miscommunications and misunderstandings ahead of time can make for a stressful Q&A session on the call and difficult follow-up conversations, so make sure analysts are working off the right assumptions.